Anatoly1010/Atomize/readme.md

 - Write a detailed instruction how to install gpib library on Linux.
 Test gpib library on windows.

 B. Liveplot
 - An issue with append_y() when run from a test experimental script.
-The workaround is to add a dummy graph append_y.
-Like: plotter.append_y('test', -val, start_step=(xs[0], xs[1]-xs[0]), label='down') plotter.plot_xy('test',[0],[0])
+The workaround is to add a dummy graph after append_y.
+Like: plotter.append_y('test', -val, start_step=(xs[0], xs[1]-xs[0]), label='down')

+plotter.plot_xy('test',[0],[0])
 - Need a way to stop executing of experimental script from the main window of liveplot without closing it
 - Need a way to save data from plots without using an internal pyqtgraph widget or at least check how 2D data looks like